The Aztec Ouroboros - Double-Headed Serpent

-This symbol was so sacred and significant that an overwhelming amount of labour was put into making these statues covered in turquoise.
-The Aztecs didn’t use iron tools and had to cut the turquoise stones with harder stones, then, the stones has been broken into similar sized pieces and then stuck to the wooden body with pine resin.
+This symbol was so sacred and significant that an overwhelming amount of labor was put into making these statues covered in turquoise.
+The Aztecs didn’t use iron tools and had to cut the turquoise stones with harder stones, then, the stones have been broken into similar sized pieces and then stuck to the wooden body with pine resin.
 Using 2,000 small flat pieces stone that gives the impression of a smooth curved mosaic surface.
-It has to be remembered that Some of the turqoise had been brought 1,600 km to become part of this serpent!!!
+It has to be remembered that Some of the turquoises had been brought 1,600 km to become part of this serpent!!!

 The Ouroboros is the ultimate symbol of renewal, creativity and endless change.

-One of the most surprising place where I encountered this symbol in its deepest personal meaning is with Neil Peart, The drummer for Rush.
-Peart is a well known musician and one of the world’s greatest drummers.
-His intelligent lyrics as well as his complex rhythm pieces on the drums led to him being called “The professor”.
+One of the most surprising places where I encountered this symbol in its deepest personal meaning is with Neil Peart, The drummer for Rush.
+Peart is a well-known musician and one of the world’s greatest drummers.
+His intelligent lyrics as well, as his complex rhythm pieces on the drums, led to him being called “The Professor”.
 One day while searching online for auto parts for a vintage car I ran into a blog on motorcycles.

 Only later did I discover that in 1997 he lost his only daughter in a car accident and then his wife ten months later to cancer.
 As a result of the tragedy, he set out on a motorcycle trek throughout north and central America, where he covered a distance of 55000 miles as a journey of self-healing.
 In the end, he returned to the band and while I was watching their concert recently I noticed that his entire drum kit and the stage was covered with the Ouroboros symbol…